Rhetorical modes: Exposition

-Expository writing is a type of writing where the purpose is to explain, inform, or even describe.
+Expository writing is a type of writing where the purpose is to explain or inform the audience about a topic.
 It is considered one of the four most common rhetorical modes.

 The purpose of expository writing is to explain and analyze information by presenting an idea, relevant evidence, and appropriate discussion.
 In narrative contexts (such as history and fiction), exposition provides background information to teach or entertain.
 In other nonfiction contexts (such as technical communication), the purpose is to teach and inform.

 The four basic elements of expository writing are the subject being examined; the thesis, or statement of the point the author is trying to prove; the argument, or backing, for the thesis, which consists of data and facts to serve as proof for the thesis; and the conclusion, or restatement of the proved thesis.
 There are two types of subject, according to Aristotle: thesis, or general question such as, "Ought all people to be kind to one another?" and hypothesis, or specific question: "Ought Elmer to be kind to his enemy Elmo?"
 One may be aided in the proper formation of a thesis by asking the questions an sit, "Does it exist?"; quid sit, "What is it?"; and quale sit, "What kind is it?"